 Spasmodic torticollis ranges from mild to severe.
 Usually, it progresses slowly for 1 to 5 years, then plateaus.
 About 10 to 20% of patients recover spontaneously within 5 years of onset (usually in milder cases with onset at a younger age).
 However, it may persist for life and can result in restricted movement and postural deformity.

-The diagnosis of cervical dystonia is based on characteristic symptoms and signs and exclusion of alternative diagnoses, as in the following:
+The diagnosis of cervical dystonia is based on characteristic symptoms and signs and exclusion of alternative diagnoses, including the following:

 Tardive dyskinesia can cause torticollis but can usually be distinguished by a history of chronic antipsychotic use and involuntary movements in muscles outside of the neck.

 Basal ganglia disorders and occasionally CNS infections can cause movement disorders but usually also involve other muscles; CNS infections are usually acute and cause other symptoms.

 Neck infections or tumors are usually differentiated by features of the primary process.